 For a faster, more profitable home sale

-When it comes to the property upgrades that require a bit of a bigger budget, here are 5 improvements that will actually increase the value of your home.
+When it comes to property upgrades that require a bit of a bigger budget, here are five improvements that will actually increase the value of your home.

-If your roof is missing some shingles, or they are curled up or buckling, it’s time to consider either re-shingling or completely replacing your roof.
+If your roof is missing shingles, or they're curled up or buckling, it’s time to consider either re-shingling or completely replacing your roof.

 So long as your kitchen remodel is carried out in a cost-effective way, it should add value to your home, especially if the current one is in dire need of an upgrade.